-Health and Wellbeing
+Promoting Health and Wellbeing to the Benefit of All

 To that end, we can reframe the traditional definition of health from “a person’s mental and physical condition” to one in which positive outcomes are assumed and therefore pursued; health becomes “the mental and physical condition of strength, capability, and resilience”.
 Similarly, wellbeing can be summarized as “physical, mental, social, and emotional stability and balance”.
-Taken together, health and wellbeing create a holistic state in which we can thrive, navigating life successfully and enjoying the bumpy ride.
+Taken together, health and wellbeing create a holistic state in which we can thrive, navigate life successfully and enjoy the bumpy ride.

 When we are healthy and experience wellbeing we have better outcomes in every aspect of our lives.
 Shawn Achor has identified a Happiness Advantage wherein our brain in a positive state performs 31% better.
 Happiness has been shown to impact intelligence, creativity, and energy levels.